 Admissions officers have speculated a number of reasons for this much higher rate of applications.
-Online learning has given students more time to apply; the dramatic uptick in virtual (and more compelling) virtual admissions events has given students increased information about colleges, compelling them to apply; and, as a function of COVID nervousness, highly qualified applicants are simply applying to more schools than ever before.
+Online learning has given students more time to apply; the dramatic uptick in virtual (and more compelling) virtual admissions events has given students increased information about colleges, compelling them to apply; and, as an ongoing function of parental COVID nervousness, highly qualified applicants are simply applying to more schools than ever before.

 Perhaps the most frequent reason cited for the dramatic uptick in applications?
 The increase in test optional admissions.
 Rice University Vice President of Enrollment Yvonne Romero da Silva, speaking to The Rice Thresher, noted: “The testing policy change may have encouraged students who thought they weren’t going to be competitive before to consider Rice.
 We did see a pretty strong increase in international applications, and I think that that’s where the testing policy you’ll see helped.
 We saw students from countries like Great Britain and Brazil and other places having a higher interest in applying to schools in the US.”
-Rice is but one highly selective school dealing with an increase in applications, up a whopping 29% from last year.
+Rice is but one highly selective school dealing with an increase in applications (last year, up a whopping 29%).

 Admissions offices at highly selective schools are especially nervous.
 With students applying to more colleges, which applicants are actually very serious in their intent to enroll, if admitted?

 Thus is born the highly selective admissions deferral, which states that students should indicate to the college whether they wish to withdraw, move to the regular decision pool, or – in some letters, clearly the preferred option – move to the ostensibly binding Early Admission II application pool.